 Most People Have No Idea There’s An Underwater Ghost Town Hiding In Florida

 What do you think?
-Have you heard the lore before surrounding Lake Okeechobee?
+Have you heard the lore before surrounding this underwater Florida town?
 We’d love to hear your thoughts in the comments section!

 And if you’re looking for other creepy stories from Florida, read all about the chilling story of this possessed doll.

 What are the most haunted places in Florida?

 This tale of the underwater ghost town is one of many different creepy places in Florida worth checking out.
 Of course, with a state as old and historically rich as Florida, there are bound to be some worthwhile ghost stories and haunted attractions, right?
 If you want to take a road trip and visit all of the most haunted places in the state, then this adventure is for you.
 Taking you from the St. Augustine Lighthouse to Ashley’s of Rockledge and beyond, come enjoy the haunted road trip through Florida.

 What is Florida known for?

 While there could be a variety of responses to this question, it might be safe to say that Florida is known for having some of the worst natural disasters.
 There are natural disasters in Florida that occur all year long, from hurricanes to tornados, tropical storms, and more.
 In fact, one of the worst disasters in U.S. history happened right here in Florida, and most residents won’t soon forget.
 This doesn’t mean that Florida isn’t a wonderful place to live—but just be warned, natural disasters can and do happen here.

 What are the best manmade attractions in Florida?

 A couple of the best man-made attractions in Florida are :